 This is different.
-It becomes unlawful for someone to signal to the Government that they want to be appointed to this job.
+It becomes unlawful for someone to signal to the Government that he or she wants to be appointed to this job.

 It is directly related.

-Not merely is it a criminal offence for the Attorney General to tell the Government that, say, Mr. Justice McDowell wants to be promoted, it now becomes unlawful and presumably misconduct for Mr. Justice McDowell to seek by the back door to inform the Government that he wishes to be appointed, with a view to being appointed.
+Not merely is it a criminal offence for the Attorney General to tell the Government that, say, Mr. Justice McDowell wants to be promoted; it now becomes unlawful and presumably misconduct for Mr. Justice McDowell to seek by the back door to inform the Government that he wishes to be appointed.

 We are dealing with amendments Nos.
 66 to 71, inclusive.

 This is a central provision of the legislation.
-If I am right, and if the Minister's concession is taken at face value, and I take it at face value that this is his interpretation of the legislation, we are now faced with a situation where it is unlawful for somebody who wants to be appointed to inform the Government of that fact with a view to securing appointment, it is unlawful for the Attorney General to tell the Government that that person has not been short-listed and it is criminal for the Attorney General or for anybody else to tell that to the chairman of the Bar Council, or whoever is on this commission.
+If I am right and if the Minister's concession is taken at face value - I take it at face value that this is his interpretation of the legislation - we are now faced with a situation where it is unlawful for somebody who wants to be appointed to inform the Government of that fact with a view to securing appointment, it is unlawful for the Attorney General to tell the Government that that person has not been short-listed and it is criminal for the Attorney General or for anybody else to tell that to the chairman of the Bar Council, or whoever is on this commission.
 It is criminal to tell the Government, "I am unhappy with this shortlist.
 There were far better people.
 I am really unhappy.
-I am bound not merely by a duty of confidence but bound by the criminal law itself not to reveal that to any member of Government."
-We have an horrific situation on hand if that is to be the law.
-It can be explained only by a desire to make this judicial appointments commission a subcommittee of the Government when making these appointments, so that their word goes, nobody can really circumvent it and it is wholly impossible to do it.
+I am bound not merely by a duty of confidence but bound by the criminal law itself not to reveal that to any member of the Government."
+We have an horrific situation in hand if that is to be the law.
+It can be explained only by a desire to make this judicial appointments commission a sub-committee of the Government when making these appointments, so that its word goes, nobody can really circumvent it and it is wholly impossible to do it.

-The Minister referred to the provision in the Act, if I can find it-----
+The Minister referred to the provision in the Bill, if I can find it-----

 It is section 53(5)(h).

-When I was Minister for Justice and Equality at least the people who were shortlisted for promotion in the Department knew who they were and the others who were not shortlisted were informed that they had not been.
+When I was Minister for Justice and Equality at least the people who were short-listed for promotion in the Department knew who they were and the others who were not short-listed were informed that they had not been.
 Some were gravely disappointed at various grades of appointment.
-In fairness to the applicants for a process where they are interviewed and, as this procedure will involve, where they submit their whole life to a minute examination to see are they good people to appoint to the court, surely they are entitled to know whether they are shortlisted.
-If the unsuccessful person is entitled to know that they have not been shortlisted, how can it be right that they should be informed but that the Cabinet should not be informed?
+In fairness to the applicants for a process where they are interviewed and, as this procedure will involve, where they submit their whole life to a minute examination to see are they good people to appoint to the court, surely they are entitled to know whether they are short-listed.
+If the unsuccessful person is entitled to know that he or she has not been short-listed, how can it be right that he or she should be informed but that the Cabinet should not be informed?
 How can that possibly make sense?
 It does not make sense.

 To attempt to keep the Cabinet in a state of ignorance as to the process but to ask this House to assume that somehow under subsection (h) the commission may, or will, or must, depending on what the Minister's remarks were supposed to mean, inform unsuccessful applicants of what happened to their application seems to be utterly contradictory.
 In case the Minister thinks I am being wholly negative I am not.
 I am suggesting that in the context at the very least of sitting judges, this whole procedure should not apply at all.
 A judge of the High Court, the Court of Appeal or the Supreme Court, if a promotional opportunity comes up, is entitled under a protocol to inform the Secretary General to the Government of his or her willingness to be promoted and let the Government be informed of that fact.
 The Minister is trying to end that.
 I regret to say that is a deliberate subversion of the Constitution.
 It cannot be defended in either logic or law.

-I think we are now in a rather serious situation because Senator McDowell, who, as I know to my benefit, is a very professional, very highly regarded member of the Irish Bar, practising at the moment, a former Attorney General, former Minister for Justice and Equality, and former Tánaiste, is telling this House that this section is unconstitutional and he is clearly demonstrating the reasons.
+I think we are now in a rather serious situation because Senator McDowell, who, as I know to my benefit, is a very professional, very highly regarded practising member of the Irish Bar, a former Attorney General, former Minister for Justice and Equality and former Tánaiste, is telling this House that this section is unconstitutional and he is clearly demonstrating the reasons.
 That should make the Minister pause and consider these matters.